FAU-Inf2/ARES/doc/rules.md

 **Reason:**

-- Reduces the number of unnecessary wilcards for identical code parts.
+- Reduces the number of unnecessary wildcards for identical code parts.

 ### Rule 16 (Pos.: 11):